4W4I5/Semester-6-Notes/InfoSec/Finals Prep/Finals Prep Notes.md

 	- Disclosure
 	- Traffic analysis
 	- Masquerade
-	- Content modification
-	- Sequence modification
+	- Modifications
-	- Timing modification
+		- Sequence, Timing & Content
-	- Source repudiation
-	- Destination repudiation
+	- Source/Distance repudiation

 ## Message Authentication Functions

-Any message authentication or digital signature mechanism has two levels of functionality:

 1. **Lower Level**: Produces an authenticator, a value used to authenticate a message.
 	1. **Hash Function**: Maps a message of any length into a fixed-length hash value, serving as the authenticator.
 	2. **Message Encryption**: The ciphertext of the entire message serves as its authenticator.